 |

-Thank you to Nigel Price, who wrote the comments above, for also
+Thank you to Nigel Price, for

 providing these Jerome photographs